michael-milette/moodle-filter_multilang2/README.md

   - Else, if there exists texts in the current parent language, print them.
   - Else, don't print any text inside the lang block.
 - Text outside of "lang blocks" will always be shown.

+Please note that English texts are not used as default anymore!

 ## Definition of "lang block" ##
 Is any text (including spaces, tabs, linefeeds or return characters)